FACT-Development-Team/FACT/FACTLIB/README.md

     raise NotImplementedError("This method must be implemented in the inheriting class")
 ```

+## Sequence Length

+The library only supports at the moment to draw a sequence that is generated with length based on Universal prior or by a specified length.
+If one desires to generate the shortest expression for a given sequence, then one way to go about it is to generate all rules with increasing length.
+One would have to adapt the library in this case in not making random choices while generating the rules.
+One can easily extend the library for this case by doing the following changes:
+    1. Under synthetic/generate.py, replace the get_item() function with a deterministic choice (compared to randrange)
+    2. Under synthetic/generate.py, instead of using one choice only in generate(), iterate among all options and generate recursively all possible sequences.

 ## Future steps

 FACTLIB has also a `evolution/generate.py`.
 This is in experimental stages.
 However it is runnable.